sunnypatneedi/pcc-gemini-cartesia/README.md

 # OpenAI Realtime API Phone Bot

-A telephone-based conversational agent built with Pipecat, powered by OpenAI's Realtime API and Twilio.
+A telephone-based conversational agent built with Pipecat, powered by OpenAI's APIs and Twilio.
 Ask it about NCAA basketball scores during March Madness!

 ## Configuration